 At USAID, we work hard to build a world that is safer, healthier, and more prosperous for people everywhere.
 Partnering is at the heart of that effort.
 As USAID Administrator Samantha Power has noted, the quality of the Agency’s partnerships represents “the essence of whether the development we do will be sustained over time.”
 The New Partnerships Initiative (NPI) helps the Agency reach its partnering potential by improving collaboration with new, nontraditional, and local actors—while enhancing local leadership, capacity, and accountability in all that we do.

-NPI’s vision is to promote funding opportunities and capacity development that elevate local leadership to define the priorities that matter to their communities, design and implement solutions with the full range of development partners, mobilize resources across local systems, and foster accountability for the results.
+NPI’s vision is to promote funding opportunities and capacity strengthening that elevate local leadership to define the priorities that matter to their communities, design and implement solutions with the full range of development partners, mobilize resources across local systems, and foster accountability for the results.

 - Promote local leadership.
 NPI works with local actors and traditional partners to strengthen local and national systems in ways that advance locally led development.

 - Improve equity and inclusivity within partner relationships.
 NPI proactively seeks opportunities to engage more equitably and increase inclusion in operations and programming, particularly for those communities that traditionally have been underrepresented in partnerships with USAID and other donor agencies—including faith-based organizations, minority-serving institutions, and diaspora communities.

 - Demonstrate accountability to constituents.
 Recognizing that USAID’s work is “from the American people” to the people of the world, NPI emphasizes the need to be equally accountable to the people in the communities in which we work as well as to the American taxpayer.